AnnalisaB/MeerKAT-L-band-polarization/README.md

 #### Before running

-Before running 'MeerKAT_pol_script.py' you need to run the script [correct_parang](https://github.com/bennahugo/LunaticPolarimetry/blob/master/correct_parang.py) for each field in your MS file.
+Before running 'MeerKAT_pol_script.py' you need to:
+  1. run the script [correct_parang](https://github.com/bennahugo/LunaticPolarimetry/blob/master/correct_parang.py) for each field in your MS file;
-After this, split your MS into two files: <MS>-CorrectPang-cal.MS and <MS>-CorrectPang-target.MS; in the first one put all the calibrators and in the second one only the target field.
+  2. split your MS into two files: <MS>-CorrectPang-cal.MS and <MS>-CorrectPang-target.MS; in the first one put all the calibrators and in the second one only the target field;
-Create a directory 'MS_Files' and move your MS there.
+  3. create a directory 'MS_Files' and move your MS there.